-As per the EID-A, when the instrument is initially powered on it will enter engineering mode upon receipt of a time update telecommand from the spacecraft.
+When the MIRO instrument is initially powered on it will enter engineering mode upon receipt of a time update telecommand from the spacecraft.
 Engineering mode telemetry will be sent to the spacecraft within 1 minute following the time synchronization telecommand.

-4.1 Engineering Mode
+4.1 MODE TRANSITION TABLE